thssd/MonsterGym-API/README.md

 # 🏋️ MonsterGym API

 A RESTful API for gym management built with Java and Spring Boot.
-The system handles student and trainer registration with full CRUD operations, class scheduling with business rule validation, stateless JWT-based authentication, and role-based access control.
+The system handles student and trainer registration with full CRUD operations, class scheduling with business rule validation, membership payments, physical assessments with automatic specialty matching, business statistics, stateless JWT-based authentication, and role-based access control.

 ---